-Everything You Need to Know About Preventing Your Cat from Getting Poisoned
+All You Need to Know About Preventing Your Cat's Poisoning

 The focus of National Poison Prevention Week is teaching people how to avoid being poisoned.
 It's the third week in March each year.
 There’s no such week for cats, but there should be, because the majority of calls received by the Pet Poison Helpline, about 40 percent, are from owners who are concerned that their cats have eaten prescription or over-the-counter human or veterinary drugs.

 According to the ASPCA Animal Poison Control Center, about one-quarter of its calls involve cats who have eaten human medications.
 Common medications that are poisonous to cats include aspirin and other pain killers that contain acetaminophen (in the brand-name Tylenol), ibruprofen (in Advil and Motrin) or naproxen.
 Also common are cold and flu products containing the above and/or pseudoephedrine.
 Lastly, antidepressants such as Prozac, Zoloft, Effexor and Cymbalta are also commonly ingested by cats.
 Why would cats do that when they’re so good at spitting out medicines you want them to swallow?